leodido/unoconv/README.md

 Installation
 ------------

-This package can be found on packagist and installed with [composer](https://getcomposer.org/).
+This package, named `leodido/unoconv`, can be found on packagist and installed with [composer](https://getcomposer.org/).

 _Note: the version of this package is equal to the version (i.e., git tag) of unoconv._

 Require the package with:

 ```
 php composer.phar require leodido/unoconv "0.6"